daringarcia/ScrapingNews/README.md

 # ScrapingNews
+All the news that's fit to scrape.
 A web app that lets users view and leave comments on the latest news.